Tips on applying to college, transferring, athletic scholarships and more.

 Mary Dell Harrington and Lisa Heffernan of Grown & Flown explain why parents have to forget our own college experiences when helping our children through the admissions process today.

 When your freshman wants to transfer Jeff Wuorio of Money provides three tips to ease the transfer to another college.
-I also explain how to know when your freshman should transfer and guide you through the transfer process, including transferring credits, in these previous posts.
+In previous posts I also explain how to know when your freshman should transfer and guide you through the transfer process, including transferring credits.

 The life of a college parent As someone who found goodbyes a very emotional experience when my kids were in college, I can relate to Lori Stratton in her post for Grown & Flown on how to deal with your child returning to college, again and again.

-In the comments section below, please share articles and posts you’ve found helpful.
+In the comments section below, please share your thoughts on these articles and any others you’ve found helpful.